 What CGS says: This information is not currently available.

 What CGS says: We strive to bring as much fun and variety to our Physical Education program as possible.
 From organized sports to team building games and outdoor education field trips, students have frequent opportunities to build skills and practise good sportsmanship.
-We regularly access community resources for skating, skiing, swimming and gymnastics.
+We regularly access community resources for skating, skiing, swimming and gymnastics and these activities will return once COVID-19 protocols allow.

 Sex and health education approach at CGS: Ontario curriculum